different comic book ages – Explained

 Silver Age (1956 – 1970)

 In the mid-1950s, superhero comics were all over the place.
-People from every age used to read comics back then.
+People of all ages used to read comics back then.
 The Silver Age of comics is when comic books hit a stride and became mainstream entertainment sources in America.
 In the 1960s, Marvel and DC Comics used to dominate the entire comic book industry.

 Bronze Age (1970 – 1985)

-The Bronze Age of comic books features the most diverse comic books out of all ages.
-Even their price ranges from 15 cents to 40 cents.
+The Bronze Age of comic books features the most diverse comic books of all ages.
+Even their price range from 15 cents to 40 cents.
 Unlike the previous ages, there was no clear event that kicked off the Bronze Age.
-The Bronze Age of comic books used to last from the 1970s to the early 1980s.
+In addition to that, the Bronze Age of comic books lasted from the 1970s to the early 1980s.
 This age saw the return of a lot of popular characters with darker plots about their real-life issues as seen in the early Golden Age such as drug abuse, poverty, and pollution.
 Apart from superhero comics, there were a lot of horror and mystery comic books in this era.

 Modern Age (1985 – Present Day)